valerieJJ/hadoop-cluster-notes/README.md

 `hdfs-neo4j.md` shows how to store graph-data in neo4j-database with data loaded from HDFS directly.
 (Neo4j is a database designed for storing graph-structural data)

+`pmml-scala-spark.md` contains the codes that using spark to run a GBDT-model which was pretrained in tensorflow and is saved in `pmml` format.

 Note that more codes to operate HDFS&Hbase in Scala is available on this site https://github.com/valerieJJ/RecSys